+The average total remuneration is rounded to the nearest \$1,000.

+Note on calculations

-- Total remuneration for part-time/casual/part-year employees is converted to annualised, full-time equivalent amounts.
-The gender composition and average total remuneration calculations do not include voluntary data submitted for overseas reporting managers (OSM).
+For the calculations on this page, remuneration for part-time/casuals/part-year employees is converted to annualised, full-time equivalent amounts.
+Gender pay gap and quartile calculations does not include employees who did not receive payment during the reporting period, voluntary data submitted for overseas reporting managers or employees who identified as non-binary, as this comparison is between women and men.

-- The average total remuneration is rounded to the nearest \$1,000.

 Gender Equality Indicators

 WGEA collects data on six Gender Equality Indicators (GEIs) to support employers to assess and drive gender equality in their workplaces.
 The GEIs represent the key areas where workplace gender inequality persists and where progress towards gender equality can be achieved through focussed action.

 GEI 1 - Workforce Composition

 Your policy / strategy

 You have a formal policy or strategy that supports gender equality in the workplace.

 YES

 WGEA's research with Bankwest Curtain Economic Centre (BCEC) has shown that greater gender diversity in leadership delivers better company performance, productivity and profitability.
 Further, increasing the representation of women in executive leadership roles is associated with declining organisational gender pay gaps.

 Your workforce composition by role

-A concentration of one gender in lower-paid roles and the other in more senior and highly-paid roles can increase your gender pay gap; so, too can a gender imbalance in management.
+A concentration of one gender in lower-paid roles and the other in more senior and highly-paid roles can increase your gender pay gap;

-Managers Non-Management
+СЕО/НОВ/КМР Managers Non-managers

-Women Men Women Men
+Men Women Men Women Men

-2021-22 41% 59% 62% 38%

 2022-23 39% 61% 60% 40%

-2023-24 41% 59% 60% 40%
+2023-24 100% 41% 59% 60% 40%

+2024-25 100% 47% 53% 58% 42%

+Note: CEO = Chief Executive Officer, HOB = Head of Business, KMP = Key Management Personnel.

 Your workforce composition by employment status

 Part-time and casual roles are often lower paid.
 An imbalance in the composition of employees in these roles can be a driver of the gender pay gap.

 Full-time

-Female manager 100%
+Women managers 100%

-Male manager 100%
+Men managers 100%

-Female non-manager 100%
+Women non-managers 100%

-Male non-manager 100%
+Men non-managers 100%

 Employee movement: manager and non-manager appointments (including promotion) by gender

 Gender biases are often present at each stage of the employment cycle.
 Women are also more likely to work part-time, and there are fewer management and leadership roles available on a part-time or flexible basis.
 Tracking men's and women's career progression can identify points where pay gaps emerge and inform action.

-Female Male
+Women Men

 Number Percent Number Percent

-Appointments to manager roles (incl promotions) 1 50% 1 50%
+Appointments to manager roles (incl promotions) 3 30% 7 70%

-Appointments to non-manager roles (incl promotions) 9 45% 11 55%
+Appointments to non-manager roles (incl promotions) 11 41% 16 59%

-Some organisations set recruitment, appointment and promotions targets to address gender imbalance in workforce composition or set targets for women in leadership.

 Actions Taken

-Your organisation sets targets to address gender equality in your workplace NO
+Your organisation sets targets to address gender equality in your workplace YES

 If so, the targets relate to: